Two-color Soergel calculus and simple transitive 2-representations

 between the Grothendieck groups.
 Such an isomorphism can neither send a $[P_{\bbii{i}}]$ to a $[P^{\prime}_{\bbjj{i^{\prime}}}]$ nor a $[P_{\bbjj{i}}]$ to a $[P^{\prime}_{\bbii{i^{\prime}}}]$, since this will not intertwine the action of $[\functors]$ and $[\functort]$ to $[\functors^{\prime}]$ and $[\functort^{\prime}]$.
 In particular, the number of {sea-green} $\bbii{i}$ and {tomato} $\bbjj{j}$ colored vertices has to be the same for $\g$ and $\g^{\prime}$.
 Further, for the same reasons, if such an isomorphism sends $[P_{\bbk{i}}]$ and $[P_{\bbk{j}}]$ to $[P^{\prime}_{\bbk{i^{\prime}}}]$ and $[P^{\prime}_{\bbk{j^{\prime}}}]$, and $\bbk{i},\bbk{j}$ are connected via an edge in $\g$, then $\bbk{i}^{\prime},\bbk{j}^{\prime}$ are connected via an edge in $\g^{\prime}$.
 In total, such a permutation gives rise to an isomorphism of bipartite graphs $f\colon\g\to\g^{\prime}$ defined via $f(\bbk{i})=\bbk{i}^{\prime}$.

-\textit{Proof of statement (iii)}\,.
+\textit{Proof of statement (c)}\,.
 First -- by using traces -- one can see that two bipartite graphs $\g$ and $\g^{\prime}$ which are spectrum-color-inequivalent give non-isomorphic $\mathrm{H}$-modules.
 Precisely, for all $k\in\Z_{\geq 0}$, we have (top: even $k$; bottom: odd $k$):

 (Where $\Functor{\Theta}_{\overline{\dihsgen_{k}}}$ and $\Functor{\Theta}_{\overline{\dihtgen_{k}}}$ mean the evident analog of the notation from \fullref{subsec:dihedral-stuff}.)
 Here $A$ is as in \eqref{eq:isadmatrix} for $A(\g)$.
 This works completely analogously for $[\Functor{\Theta}_{\overline{\dihsgen_{k}}}^{\prime}]$ and $[\Functor{\Theta}_{\overline{\dihtgen_{k}}}^{\prime}]$ as well, where one uses $A^{\prime}$ -- coming from $A(\g^{\prime})$ -- instead of $A$.